I can’t tell you how many times I’ve spoken with a caller on my show who uttered the words, “I hate my job.”

 Use this time to start a side hustle, take a class in the evenings, shadow someone on the weekends, or take industry connections out to coffee.
 Landing your dream job takes time, perseverance and patience.
 And when you have a job and a regular income keeping you afloat, you can allow for that.

 When you change your mindset to a positive outlook, you’ll be better equipped to start building an exit plan that doesn’t burn any bridges.
+To help you out, my team and I have developed a free tool: the Should I Quit my Job Quiz.
+It will offer some clarity before you make this big decision.

 2. Get Your Finances in Order